DSLituiev/lab-keras-r/running-docker-containers.md

 First, install conda on your laptop.
 Download the Python 3.7 64-bit version from [here](https://docs.conda.io/en/latest/miniconda.html) then follow [these instructions for Mac](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) or [these instructions for Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html).

 ### [SETUP before 5/30] Setup virtual environment
 Close your terminal window and open up a new one to allow the new Python installation to load.
-Create a new conda environment called 'neuromation' by typing the following into your terminal window:
+Create a new conda environment called 'neuromation' by typing this command in your terminal window:

         conda create --name neuromation python=3.7

-Then activate the environment by typing the following into your terminal window:
+Then activate the environment by typing this:

         conda activate neuromation || source activate neuromation